Good fact sheets follow good consultations

 You may be given a fact sheet or information about your care in several ways.

-• A dedicated A4/A5 sheet may be produced that comes off the internet or produced as a word document printed with or without diagrams
+- A dedicated A4/A5 sheet may be produced from the internet or as a Word document printed with or without diagrams.

-• Some organised specialities have booklets, others may even have published books or recommend information on the internet
+- Some organised specialities have booklets, and others may even have published books or recommend information on the internet.

-• I have used the video film’ YouTube’ in my series of electronic factsheets launched from my website.
-The material is often American (US), so I have selected quality narration, avoided music, only considered clear images, and material that is not overly gory and should ideally run for no more than 4-5 minutes.
-Having said that, I have made some YouTube films for a little longer than 5 minutes.
+- I have used the video film YouTube in my series of electronic factsheets launched from my website.
+The material is often American (US), so I have selected quality narration, avoided music, considered only clear images, and used material that is not overly gory and should ideally run for no more than 4-5 minutes.
+I have made some YouTube films for a little longer than 5 minutes.
 Here is an example bunion pad.

-• Casting your eye down the sheet, you want to know what effect any treatment decision might have.
-You must appreciate that all surgery carries risks, and you need to place this in the correct perspective.
+- Casting your eye down the sheet, you want to know what effect any treatment decision might have.
+It helps to appreciate that all surgery carries risks and to place this in the correct context.

-• Is a risk HIGH but has a LOW EFFECT and easily resolved, or is the risk LOW, but if it arises, becomes a PERMANENT part of your life?
+- Is a risk HIGH but has a LOW EFFECT and quickly resolved, or is the risk LOW, but if it arises, becomes a PERMANENT part of your life?

 INFORMATION CHECKLIST

-• Make your own notes if a return appointment is indicated.
+- Make your notes if a return appointment is indicated.
 If you receive the information in the post, it is for you, NOT YOUR MEDICAL DOCTOR.
 One patient received such information after consultation and failed to read it because it had her doctor’s name on the letter.

-• Read the information through, as this saves time, keeps you focused and prevents rambling or anxiety about missing anything out.
+- Read the information through, as this saves time, keeps you focused, and prevents rambling or anxiety about missing anything.

-• You want the time spent with your healthcare professional, be it GP, Podiatrist or Surgeon, to be profitable.
+- You want the time you spend with your healthcare professional, be it a GP, Podiatrist, or Surgeon, to be profitable.

-• Surgery carries risks but can be beneficial for many foot conditions, some of which I will cover under Factsheets.
+- Surgery carries risks but can benefit many foot conditions, some of which I will cover under Factsheets.
 Read the risks and impact factsheet (click ON THE BLUE to help you with consent).

 OUR AIM